 Estimates of average annual gross revenue for charter vessels and headboats in 2009 are provided in Holland et al. (2012).
 In 2021 dollars, the average annual gross revenue for a South Atlantic headboat was approximately \$234,000, while the average annual gross revenue for a South Atlantic charter vessel was approximately \$132,000.
 However, a more recent estimate of average annual gross revenue for South Atlantic headboats is available from D. Carter (pers. comm., March 15, 2018).
 D. Carter (pers. comm., March 15, 2018) recently estimated that average annual gross revenue for South Atlantic headboats was approximately \$320,560 (2021 dollars) in 2017.
 This estimate is likely the best current estimate of annual gross revenue for South Atlantic headboats was approximately \$320,560 (2021 dollars) in 2017.
 This estimate is likely the best current estimate of annual gross revenue for South Atlantic headboats was approximately \$320,560 (2021 dollars) in 2017.
-This estimate is likely the best current estimate of annual gross revenue for South Atlantic headboats suggests that the estimate for charter (pers. comm., March 15, 2018) estimates for headboats suggests that the estimate for charter vessels based on Holland et al. (2012) is likely an underestimate of current average annual revenue for charter vessels in the South Atlantic.
+This estimate is likely the best current estimate of annual gross revenue for South Atlantic headboats, as it is based on a relatively large sample and is more recent.
+The difference in the Holland et al. (2012) and Carter (pers. comm., March 15, 2018) estimates for headboats suggests that the estimate for charter vessels based on Holland et al. (2012) is likely an underestimate of current average annual revenue for charter vessels in the South Atlantic.
 Estimates of annual producer surplus (PS) and economic profit for South Atlantic charter vessels and headboats are not available.